wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     *   (b) to take all reasonable steps to detain the patient in the hospital during the period for which the order is in force.

-    Section 113: substituted, on 1 April 2000, by [section 63][307] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 113: replaced, on 1 April 2000, by [section 63][307] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

 ##### 113A Judge or Registrar may issue warrants